apcode/strings/README.md

 ## Usage

-For full examples of how to use, see the unit tests in strigs_test.cpp.
+For full examples of how to use, see the unit tests in strings_test.cpp.

 Some examples: